top of page

 Family coexisting with the workspace

 Which brings me to my next favourite topic: family in the workspace.
 Corporate policies require us to give our full attention to work. and leaving our personal problems behind, so that we can be fully productive at work.
 There is this expectation that when we walk through the door of the office, we stop being a father or a mother or a husband or a wife: we become a dedicated professional.
-It seems like they have hired a lobotomised part-human with all the non-work related parts excised out.
+It seems like they have hired a lobotomised part-human with all the non-work-related parts excised.
 But I think I have written enough about it and you can refer to the full article I have written on the topic.

-I am afraid there will be many managers who reels away in disgust at the thought of incorporating family considerations into staff management, like avoiding a venomous potion, but I believe it will give pause to many managers to see an angle on their staff they never considered.
-Whether they can actually do anything about it is another matter as the entire psyche of being a manager today precludes them from centring work around staff family life.
+I am afraid there will be many managers who reel away in disgust at the thought of incorporating family considerations into staff management, like avoiding a venomous potion, but I believe it will give pause to many managers to see an angle on their staff they never considered.
+Whether they can actually do anything about it is another matter, as the entire psyche of being a manager today precludes them from centring work around staff's family life.
 Rather than having work objectives taking centre stage with only occasional adjustments for family considerations, where allowed.
-As they did during the pandemic, managers have to learn to let staff work at hours when their children are napping or sleeping; or the aged parent under their care is at the daily chiropractor.
-Or customising, and disrupting the salary scale structure in the process, for a staff reduced hours so that they can tend to their other interests - family, community work, hobbies.
+As they did during the pandemic, managers have to learn to let staff work at hours when their children are napping or sleeping; or when the aged parent under their care is at the daily chiropractor.
+Or customising, and disrupting the salary scale structure in the process, for staff reduced hours so that they can tend to their other interests - family, community work, hobbies.
 Well, any interest, as long as it doesn't conflict with company interests or values - after all, complete persons have other interests outside of work.

 But hopefully, some managers can realise the shortcomings of our management tools today and will start to change their management styles.
 And, maybe for those who are not able to do so, can this idea at least plant the seed that will help them reshape the workplace when they get to corporate or industry leadership positions one day?
+To be clear, this is less an indictment of individual managers than of the systems, incentives, and assessment frameworks within which they operate and conditions them to manage in this way.

 Nature of work

 I learnt a valuable lesson from the shutting down of coal mines as part of the move in the 80s to a post-industrial world.
 I noticed that miners, whether from Pittsburgh in the USA or Lancashire in England, say "I am a miner".
 They don't say "I work in a mine".
 Being a miner is what they are and not what they do.
-It not just feed their physiological & security needs but also their social & self esteem needs and especially in England, an entire sub-culture developed in the mining communities with identities of communal help and brass bands.
+It not just feeds their physiological & security needs but also their social & self-esteem needs and especially in England, an entire sub-culture developed in the mining communities with identities of communal help and brass bands.
 Work is not just about the money we take home, it can be much more than that.
 Work defines who we are.
-As a result, the negative fallout of Thatcher's closing down of mines became her lasting legacy in some parts of British folklore, as it did not complement the economic argument to close an uneconomic (and now an environmentally-unsustainable) industry with an emotionally-informed implementation plan.
-Retrenched miners only looked for jobs in the ever-shirking number of mines and most ended up on the long-term unemployment rolls, with its concomitant social problems; it took their less-emotionally-encumbered children to escape the depression of mining communities.

 This is just an illustration of how far beyond the salary packet that work can mean to some people and managers ignore that emotional link at their peril.
 Even if not all work identification is that strong, we need to be aware of how different people have different expectations of what work is, particularly the difference in the expectations between the manager and the managed.
-Today, a generation of millennials entered the work force with no jobs during the 2008 financial crisis and with a cynicism over the fickleness of employers' commitment to them when going gets tough while a generation of Gen Z is entering the work force today amidst a pandemic upturning economic & social life worldwide.
-Their views of what work is will be rather different from that of their baby boomer mangers, who grew up in post-war deprivation.

-The older generation who prioritised physiological & security needs surround themselves with the trappings of wealth which gives them security, trappings which the younger generation do not seek as house prices soar beyond what their meagre real wages can afford (in any case, smaller family sizes today means they are more likely to have a house handed down and so have less need to buy a house) or to need that environmental disaster called a car.
-The younger generation grew up with physiological & security needs satisfied and seek fulfilment at work that feeds their social & self esteem needs.
-It is said that the younger generations eschew goods & seek experiences and this mentality extends to work.
-They see work as an experience and not a sacrifice to obtain goods.
-As a result, when work no longer fulfils, they quit with an unwillingness to sacrifice their limited time for an unfulfilling experience.
-As in this pandemic.
+The older generation who prioritised physiological & security needs surround themselves with the trappings of wealth which gives them security, trappings which the younger generation do not seek as house prices soar beyond what their meagre real wages can afford or to need that environmental disaster called a car.
+The younger generation grew up with physiological & security needs satisfied and seek fulfilment at work that feeds their social & self-esteem needs.

 So, can management styles be adjusted to reach across the chasm of generations to bridge different views of what work is?
 Or must the manager adopt the mindset of the managed in order to manage the younger generations the way they want to be managed?
 Will the views of the younger generation change in any substantial way as they get older and settle down with a family?
 Will they become more like their parents?
 Questions I am not sure anyone has answers to.
 Yet.